 This is an example of advanced zero waste thinking, which we will talk about later.

 Secondly, you can learn about the 5 Rs of zero waste and use this knowledge to drive all your zero waste decisions.
 Honestly, it is as simple as that.
 The 5 Rs are the bedrock of zero waste and are: Refuse, Reduce, Reuse, Recycle, and Rot.

 More about these in a moment, but for now, just know that you can make a difference.
 However, this does not happen overnight.
 For most of us, it may take years to get down to the level that we want.
 Just be patient and don’t rush it.

 Zero Waste And Defining The 5 Rs

 Remember the 3 Rs of the past, recycle, reuse and reduce?

-Well, today it’s widely accepted as the 5 Rs and they drive every decision that a zero waster makes.
-No matter whether you are in India, Britain or America they all mean the same thing.
+Well, today, it’s widely accepted as the 5 Rs, and they drive every decision that a zero waster makes.
+Whether you are in India, Britain, or America, they all mean the same thing.

-This is important because it means we can have a worldwide understanding of what it entails to reduce our wastage; both on an individual and on a business level.
+This is important because it means we can have a worldwide understanding of what it entails to reduce our wastage, both on an individual and a business level.

 Gone are the days when it was deemed acceptable to pay a foreign government to take all your waste and for them to dump it into the sea!